ClaCec/NanodegreeDataScientistProject1/README.md

 # NanodegreeDataScientistProject1
 Project1

-Collection of the results from the tasks.
-Next projects will be more organized.
+Collection of the results from the tasks!

 Regards